Marijuana and Alzheimer's

 What is Alzheimer’s?

-Alzheimer’s disease, also referred to as senile dementia is a progressive brain disease that affects one’s memory, ability to think clearly and their behavior.
+Alzheimer’s disease, also referred to as senile dementia, is a progressive neurodegenerative disorder that mainly affects the brain.
+As a result, it leads to a gradual decline in cognitive function and memory.
+Individuals suffering from Alzheimer’s disease have their memory and behavior affected and lose their ability to think clearly.
 This is the most common form of dementia, and with time, brain cell connections begin to weaken, degenerate, and die, causing individuals to lose all cognitive abilities over time.

 Right Corner banner of small green marijuana leaves